testsigmahq/testsigma-docs/src/pages/docs/agent/setup-on-windows-mac-linux.md

 ## **Run Testsigma Agent using docker**

-Testsigma's local agent can be started in two ways using Docker:
+There are two ways of starting the testsigma local agent using docker:

 - Create an agent in app.testsigma.com, obtain the activation key, and use it to register the agent while the Docker container is booting.
 OR
 - Create and register a new agent entirely while booting the Docker container.

 We will discuss both ways below.

-### **1. Create an agent in app.testsigma.com**
+### **Method 1: Creating an agent in app.testsigma.com**

-  Follow below steps:
+  Follow the below steps:

   1. Go to the Agents Page from the left navigation menu.
-  2. Click on the **Add a new Agent** button on the top right corner of the Agents page.
+  2. Click the **Add a new Agent** button on the top right corner of the Agents page.
   3. On the **Add a new Agent** form, add the name/title for the agent.
 Make sure to check the **Activate Later** checkbox, as also highlighted in the screenshot below:

   ![Add new agent form with activate later checkbox checked](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/agent/setup-on-windows-mac-linux/activate_later.png)

-  4. Now you can click on the **Save** button to save the agent.
+  4. Now, you can click on the **Save** button to save the agent.
   5. On successfully saving the agent, you will be taken to the agent configuration page that will contain the activation key, as also shown in the screenshot below:

   ![activation key for an added agent](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/agent/setup-on-windows-mac-linux/agent_details.png)

   6. Create a **docker-compose.yml** file with **TS\_ACTIVATION\_KEY** environment variables.

-  The following docker compose snippet can be used to start a Testsigma Agent with headless Chrome, Firefox & Edge browsers:
+  The following docker-compose snippet can be used to start a Testsigma Agent with headless Chrome, Firefox & Edge browsers:
   <br>

     version: "3.9"